objectionary/phie/README.md

 Don't try to play with much larger numbers, this binary code is very slow.
 It's just an experiment.

-To compiler your own program instead of Fibonacci calculator, you have to convert EO code into Rust structures, and then... nah, you can't do it, sorry.
+To compiler your own program instead of Fibonacci calculator, you have to convert EO code into [𝜑-calculus](https://arxiv.org/abs/2111.13384) Rust structures, and then... nah, you can't do it yet, sorry.